 Feature and Portrayal Catalogue management

 For each new version of the S-101 Product Specification a new Feature and/or Portrayal Catalogue may be released.
-The management of Feature and Portrayal Catalogues in end user systems is described in IHO Publication S-98 – Data Product Interoperability in S-100 Navigation Systems.
+The management of Feature and Portrayal Catalogues in end user systems is described in IHO Publication S-98 – S-100 ECDIS and Interoperability Specification.

 Portrayal